denfrost/DataStructures-Algorithms/README.md

 If the list was empty the value of newPtr is assigned to firstPtr.

-Otherwise the value of newPtr is assigned to the next node of the tempPtr.
+Otherwise the memory address hold by newPtr is assigned to the tempPtr's nextPtr.
 ```
 tempPtr->nextPtr = newPtr;
 ```

+When the loop is finished, newPtr (aiming at the last created node) is assigned to the lastPtr.

 ![](Documentation/Images/LinkedList/LinkedList_copyConstructor.png)